zzhangjii/learning-library/workshops/auto-scale-adwc/README.md

   Once your trial account is created, you will receive a Welcome to Oracle Cloud email that contains your cloud account password along with links to useful collateral.
 Click here to sign into the Oracle Cloud, go to: <a href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181017P00031:ADW_IMHOL&SC=:ex:tb:::RC_NAMK181017P00031:ADW_IMHOL&pcode=NAMK181017P00031" target="_blank">https://cloud.oracle.com</a>

-### Before you begin
-#### Purpose
-The purpose of this document is to help setting up the Autonomous data warehouse Auto scaling demo on your tenancy.
-This document covers systematic process to install the demo into any tenancy on oracle cloud.

-Time to Complete
-Approximately 180 minutes.

 #### What is an Autonomous Data Warehouse?